Black (or Ship) rat

 Population size & distribution

-GB population 1,300 (up to 1,000 on the Shiant Islands, Hebrides).
+The last permanent population in the UK was on the Shiant Islands in the Hebrides, but this was eradicated in 2018.
 There may still be transient populations in Southwark in London, and Avonmouth, and some small populations on offshore islands.
 It is not known whether they are still present on the Channel Islands of Alderney and Sark.

 Did you know?